richsalz/draft-ietf-rfc2028bis/draft-rsalz-2028bis.md

 coordinates the IESG review and IETF last call of of the document.

+Except for the General Area,
+IETF Areas traditionally have multiple Area Directors.

 # Key Organizations in the Process {#organizations}

 The following organizations and organizational roles are involved in